Insulin: What school staff need to know

 How much insulin to give

 If a student needs insulin during the school day, details will be in their Individual Care Plan.
-School staff who are designated to administer or help with insulin will be trained on how to determine the dose as well as how to give it.
+School staff who are designated to administer or help with insulin administration will be trained on how to determine the dose as well as how to give it.
 Here are the basic steps:

 Remember